symfony-tools/carsonbot/README.md

 Carson will look for old inactive issues and start a process with them.

-1. Bot will make a comment to encourage activity and add label "Staled".
+1. Bot will make a comment to encourage activity and add label "Stalled".
 1. Bot will make a comment to inform the issue will be closed
 1. Bot will close the issue.